 A record of any penalty, or other documentation, that has been issued as a result of Non-Academic Misconduct by a student may form part of the student's record and may render a student "Not In Good Standing" in accordance with the Student Overall Standing Policy (Policy #1.5.6.).

-When an offence occurs the incident will be entered into the Student Repository in addition, the following penalties may be issued:
+When an offence occurs, the incident will be entered into the Student Repository.
+In addition, any ore or more of the following penalties may be issued: